 Need a lesson in hot tubbing 101?
 Iceland Academy’s got your back.

 Move over, Manhattan.
 Take five, London.
 Apart from being a game winner in Scrabble and relatively easy to pronounce (by Icelandic standards at least), Reykjavick is one of the coolest cities going around.

-Our favourite show that we definitely paid for and obtained legally is back for its fifth season: Game of Thrones (aka The Saga of Peter Dinklage).
+Our favourite show that we definitely paid for and obtained legally has just finished another season: Game of Thrones (aka The Saga of Peter Dinklage).